barry4356/finance_weekly_reports/Report.md

 ## Notes
 * 9/18  First Paycheck From NGC, started fresh set of reports
-* 10/01 Payed off some debt, but overall debt:value improved
+* 10/01 Payed off some debt, but overall debt:value improved.
+Might be partially due to report 1 running before transfer completed?